omer-priel/simple-templates/README.md

 ### c-template

 A template for C projects.
-Support VS Code
+Support VS Code and CLion This project based on Makefile. with src, bin, and dist folders.

 ## Author